.

 Naturally Elvis was involved in the "creative process" during the recording but according to Darby himself, Elvis listened to what Darby suggested about having a simple vocal delivery and followed that suggestion.
 Elvis was very respectful on his first film because he had high hopes for his future movie career.

-It was actually Colonel (an honorary title) Tom Parker, his shrewd and often ruthless manager, who made sure that Elvis received co-writer credit on his early RCA records, including "Love Me Tender."
+It was actually Colonel (an honorary title) Tom Parker, his shrewd and sometimes ruthless manager, who made sure that Elvis received co-writer credit on his early RCA records, including "Love Me Tender."

 This shameful practice denied the full royalties to the songwriters who wrote the song.
 To his credit, Elvis never said he had co-written any of these songs.
-It was Parker who insisted on songwriting credit to gain more attention and money for "his boy" and to fill Parker's pockets with cash.
+It was Parker who insisted on songwriting credit to gain more attention and money for "his boy."

 The Songwriters